There are lots of things you can do to stay healthy whilst your usual activities/routine are disrupted.

 Working from home

-If you are working from home either over winter or in general there are several things you can do to ensure wellbeing.
+If you are working from home there are several things you can do to ensure wellbeing.

 - socialise virtually with colleagues.
 It can be difficult to transition to working from home, especially If you are used to a busy office environment.
 It’s worth scheduling in regular time during the week for “virtual coffee breaks” with colleagues to take a break from work and discuss non-work topics.
 Doing the same at the end of the day on a Friday can also help to transition from “work” to “leisure” and ensure a healthier work-life balance

 - develop a routine to maximise work and life balance.
-Without balance working from home can easily overflow into other areas of life, made worse by early darkness in winter.
+Without balance working from home can easily overflow into other areas of life.
 Instead you can maximise your time by using what would normally be “commuting time” for a short walk or cycle outside, setting small “lunchtime tasks” around the house so there is more time for more enjoyable activities outside work hours.

 - ensure you take regular short breaks throughout the day to rest your eyes from screenwork, for gentle exercise or to move around and if possible, get some sunshine.
 You may want to set several reminders throughout the day to nudge you into taking a break.